IN LOVING MEMORY OF

 May 1, 1943 – April 8, 2026

-A woman of many gifts, Maia was lovingly known for her delicious cooking, which brought warmth and joy to family gatherings.
-Her afternoons often found her engaged in quiet pleasures like reading and solving crosswords, activities that mirrored her thoughtful and reflective nature.
-Maia was also deeply moved by the natural world, often marveling at its beauty and finding solace in its presence.
+A gifted woman , Maia is warmly remembered for her delicious cooking, which brought warmth and joy to family gatherings.
+Her days were filled with quiet pleasures of reading and solving crossword puzzles, activities that mirrored her thoughtful and reflective nature.
+Maia was also deeply moved by the nature, often marveling at its beauty and finding solace in its presence.

-Those who knew her remember Maia as a loving and kind soul, unafraid to share her opinions gently and with care.
+Those who knew her remember Maia as a loving and kind soul, unafraid to share her opinions with gentle care and consideration.
 She wholeheartedly believed in teaching her children and grandchildren the importance of respect and empathy, values she embodied throughout her life.

-Maia adored her family, and her devotion to them was evident in every aspect of her being.
+Maia adored her family, and her devotion to them was evident in every aspect of her life.
 She is survived by her daughters Violeta Khandolishvili and Mariana Khandolishvili, together with her husband Tatevos.
-Her beloved grandchildren, David Matevosian and Ani Matevosian, both of Marlborough, carry forward her legacy of love and integrity.
+Her beloved grandchildren, David Matevosian and Ani Matevosian, both of Marlborough.
+The family is committed to carrying forward her legacy of love and integrity.
 Maia’s circle of family extended to her nephew David Kalugin of Marlborough and her cousin Inga Didebashvili of Tbilisi, Georgia, all of whom treasured her profound warmth and wisdom.

 She was preceded in death by her husband, Ruben Papopian, who passed away in 2003, and she was the beloved daughter of the late David and Maria (Bebutashvili) Khandolishvili.